CASDAV/DotNet.LearningNotes/DotNet/1.Environment Setup/Postman Installation.md

 ![Postman execution](../assets/Environment_Setup/Postman_execution.png)

+>[!note]
-<p style="color:yellow">Note: The graphical interface may vary depending on the graphical environment of your distribution</p>
+>The graphical interface may vary depending on the graphical environment of your distribution

 ### Fourth step